Clue-Tracker/clue-tracker.github.io/README.md

 # clue-tracker.github.io
-A website that lets you play the classic board game Clue without using papar and pencil
+A website that lets you play the classic board game Clue without using paper and pencil